 Because of the less-than-ideal treatment of digital transfers, it is hard to out-and-out recommend this set, and much may depend on your HDTV set-up.
 There is certainly a noticeable increase in detail from the DVD sets which makes the set very much worth considering.
 How much you see the overprocessing of the new movies is dependent on how large your HDTV is and how close you sit.
 People with a display over 50″, or a home theater projector, are going to see the artificial look pretty clearly.
 However for smaller HDTVs you will probably not notice the problems and just see the higher detail.
 And for those with a killer surround sound system the new audio mixes are a real selling point, as the Trek movies have never sounded better.
 Also, the extras alone make this set worth recommending and they are a lot of fun with interesting features, rather than fluff, with the The Captain’s Summit disc being probably the best extra of the set.

 So right now the six movie set (along with the 7th disc with the Captain Summit) is selling for $75 on Amazon.
-Although there are issues with some of the transfers (especially for bigger HDTVs), the Star Trek Original Motion Picture Collection on Blu-ray is still a pretty good deal.
+Although there are issues with some of the transfers (especially noticeable on bigger HDTVs), the Star Trek Original Motion Picture Collection on Blu-ray is still a pretty good deal.